Tone-of-voice in your CV

 - Focus - Emphasises quantifiable achievements, individual leadership capabilities, and a strong return on investment.

-- Example - In pitches for any sector, there’s a pronounced emphasis on how the actions of the executive directly led to tangible results, showcasing proactive and decisive leadership.
+- Example - In pitches for any sector, there’s a pronounced emphasis on how the actions of the executive directly led to tangible results, demonstrating proactive and decisive leadership.

 - UK: